jaydeegbobeh/eng88/Cybersecuirty/README.md

 	- Rainbow Table attack: using a rainbow hash table to crack the passwords stored in a database system
 - Defence
 	- Salt technique prevents rainbow table attack
-	- Key stretching, converting a password to a longer and more random key for encryption
+	- Key stretching, converting a password to a longer and more random key for encryption: hash password, then hash the hash of the password, hash the hash of the hashed password

 ## Token Authentication
 A material device that is used to access secure systems